 Based in São Paulo, studio Campana is constantly investigating new possibilities within Design: from furniture making to architecture, landscaping, fashion, scenography, and more.
 Bridging disciplines and encouraging the exchange of expertise among communities and artists are vital sources of inspiration, fresh repertoire, and free-thinking.
 Working with multiple brands and industries allows them to combine the best of craftsmanship, sustainable production practices and state-of-the-art technologies.

 Vincenzo De Cotiis was born in 1958 in Gonzaga, Italy.
-He studied architecture at the Politecnico di Milano and founded his studio in 1997.
-Considered a pioneer of the contemporary collectible design scene, De Cotiis creates one-of-a-kind and limited-edition projects by hand in his atelier.
-Select works are available through Carpenters Workshop Gallery, an artist’s gallery in Milan, and at leading global design fairs.
+He studied architecture at the Politecnico di Milano and founded his studio in Milan where he lives and works.

-As an architect De Cotiis creates sculptural spaces that evoke physical and intellectual experiences on the cusp of art and architecture, defying traditional categorisation between artistic disciplines.
-A fertile dialogue between the old and the new is a cornerstone of his work; history breaks free into spaces where the line between past and future blends.
-Vincenzo De Cotiis seeks new manifestations that can conflate archaic idioms with futuristic expressions.
-His creations are born out of an assembly of recovered materials and reflective, futuristic surfaces and appear evocative in their final form.
-A form of art and design that is not replicable.
-His work represents a winding path that often doubles back upon itself, one fuelled by parallelisms of space and time, cultural layering and quantum leaps.
-A process imperceptible to reason and intellect yet manifested through the materiality of his countless works.
+De Cotiis seeks new manifestations that can conflate archaic idioms with futuristic expressions.
+His creations are born out of an assembly of recovered materials and reflective, futuristic surfaces, appearing evocative in their final form.
+His work is a form of art and design that is not replicable.
+It represents a winding path that often doubles back upon itself, manifested through the materiality of his countless works.

-“My approach is about imbuing bronze with warmth and vitality by borrowing scarification techniques and visual motifs from tribal societies,” says Donat.
+“My approach is about imbuing bronze with warmth and vitality by using scarification techniques and visual motifs inspired by the high art of cultures and communities with which I come into contact,” Ingrid Donat.

 Vincent Dubourg is a French artist born in 1977.
 Dubourg’s sculptural furniture makes contemporary allusions to traditional methods of cabinet making.
 This evokes a nostalgic sense of the familiar, which he simultaneously distorts with his fresh approach to materials and techniques.